NHS App Proxy Access - organise care for someone else

 What is NHS App Proxy Access?

-The person you care for does not need to be registered for online services for this to work.
+The person you care for does not need to be registered for GP online services for NHS App Proxy Access to work, or using the NHS App.

 The person you are caring for's GP will need to check they are happy that the person you are providing care for is giving their permission freely, and that you won't miss-use the access, for example, to order medicines for yourself.
 [Sadly, these things can happen].